I hadn't thought of it in years, although I remember the case.

 All of them chipped in their own money to bury her.

-Two decades later, a local Prosecutor started the Garden of Innocence, a site in a local cemetery in which children who are killed, abandoned or unclaimed are buried with dignity.
+Two decades later, a local Prosecutor started the Garden of Innocence, a site in a local cemetery in which children who are abandoned (dead in dumpsters and duffle bags) or unclaimed in the morgue are buried with dignity.

 So he received permission from the courts to have her dis-interred and re-buried.